 The quality of board games has risen considerably from the old Parker Brothers games.
 Board games typically have professional art work and graphic design, that often holds up better than most other media.

 Further, game pieces aren’t just simple plastic or cardboard chits either.
 Modern board games are filled with nice wooden pieces or even highly detailed miniatures.
 The quality of board games have risen to the point that they are often the coolest looking items in a nerd’s collection.

 Not to pile on poor ‘ole Monopoly, but many people are surprised by the depth of play of modern board games.
 The best board games of today are incredibly engaging and sophisticated.
 In short, they are cool.

 These aren’t your granddad’s games where you drop a checker into a slot in order to get four in a row.
 No, there is strategy and skill involved, with many of today’s games having a depth that you could play years and not truly master it.

-Wil Wheaton’s Tabletop is a centerpiece of Geek and Sundry.
-The Dice Tower has unleashed a torrent of board game reviews and ‘Best of’ lists on their YouTube channel.
+Wil Wheaton’s Tabletop was a centerpiece of Geek and Sundry for a couple years.
+The Dice Tower unleashes a torrent of board game reviews and ‘Best of’ lists on their YouTube channel.
 Websites like Board Game Geek are insanely comprehensive in their game listings.
 Further, creators like Rodney Smith of Watch it Played do how to play videos that help people get into the hobby.

-I could keep going, but you shouldn’t need more than seven reasons to convince you to give modern board games a try.
+I could keep going, but you shouldn’t need more than seven reasons to convince you to get started with modern board games.
 Look around the site, we have lots of resources and suggestions for you.
-Or ask away on our Facebook page, as we’ll gladly give you some suggestions to help you get started.
+Or ask away in our Boarderlands Facebook Group, as we’ll gladly give you some suggestions to help you get started.
 After all, we’d love for more people to jump into the board game hobby!